Belcarra/pic32mz_usblan_harmony3_demo/README.md

     * Belcarra USBLAN Function Driver

 ## Belcarra Windows USBLAN
-This demonstration can be used with or without the &Belcarra USBLAN Driver.* A demonstration kit containing Windows drivers that support this demonstration project is available here:
+This demonstration can be used with or without the *Belcarra USBLAN Driver.* A demonstration kit containing Windows drivers that support this demonstration project is available here:

     * [**belcarra_usblan_iot_demo_drivers**](https://github.com/Belcarra/belcarra_usblan_iot_demo_drivers.git)